Coin-Op Telephone Line Music

 installations of the machines in Columbus were in place late April or early May

-taken over by O. D. Jennings & Co., when Richard B. Wiggins decided to join
+was finally taken over by O. D. Jennings & Co., when Richard B. Wiggins

-the Baker Novelty Co. in Chicago in May 1941.
-Another company with the same
+decided to join the Baker Novelty Co. in Chicago in May 1941.
+Another company

-name, Wired Music Inc., was located in Long Beach, California, and was managed
+with the same name, Wired Music Inc., was located in Long Beach, California,

 Howard Oliver Stearns (used